Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Hashim.
+Every great song by Lou Reed & John Cale.
 All the underground hits.

-All The Invisible tracks.
-I heard you have a vinyl of every Crooked Eye record on German import.
+All The Real Kids tracks.
+I heard you have a vinyl of every The Sonics record on German import.

-I hear you're buying a marimba and a chamberlin and are throwing your macbook out the window because you want to make something real.
-You want to make a The Raincoats record.
+I hear you're buying a linndrum and an oboe and are throwing your macbook out the window because you want to make something real.
+You want to make a Skarface record.

-I hear that you and your band have sold your spring reverb and bought an organ.
+I hear that you and your band have sold your sitar and bought a clarinet.

-I hear that you and your band have sold your organ and bought a spring reverb.
+I hear that you and your band have sold your clarinet and bought a sitar.

 I hear everybody that you know is more relevant than everybody that I know.